Innovation-Web-3-0-Blockchain/Solidity-For-Beginners/README.md

 ## Getting Started

-To explore and engage with the `Solidity for Beginners` project, follow these steps:
+To explore and engage with the `SolidityBeginners` project, follow these steps:

 1. Clone this repository to your local machine.